CounterpartyXCP/counterparty-core/docs/API.rst

 ^^^^^^^^^

 Everywhere in the API an asset is referenced as an uppercase alphabetic (base
-26) string name of the asset, of at least 4 characters in length, or as 'BTC' or 'XCP' as appropriate.
+26) string name of the asset, of at least 4 characters in length and not starting with 'A', or as 'BTC' or 'XCP' as appropriate.
 Examples are:

 - "BTC"
 - "XCP"